 “He is a great communicator, supportive, smart, and direct.
 He balances the ability to handle people who are undergoing profoundly emotional events with frankness, respect, and keen legal reasoning.
 He’s as real and as sharp as they get.”

 Divorce is a transition from one type of family structure to a different kind of family structure.
-There are many decisions to be made when going through this kind of major life change, and having someone there to help you navigate those transitions can make all the difference.
-My job is to be a compassionate legal advisor who can help you see clearly both where you want to be and how best to get there.
+You must make many decisions when going through this kind of major life change, and having someone there to help you navigate those transitions can make all the difference.
+My job is to be a compassionate legal adviser who can help you see clearly both where you want to be and how best to get there.

 Whatever your situation, I will listen to where you’ve been, what you’ve done, and how you’d like things to go.
 I will be honest with you about what I think is possible, what I think is likely, and what I think is wise.
 I will strive to understand your needs.
 Most importantly, I will do my utmost to work with you and think creatively about how we can move you from where you are now to where you want to be.

 In addition to divorce practice, I like working with individuals and families in the early stages of relationships.
-There is a lot of space for creative and intentional work in constructing and defining family structures going in.
+Constructing and defining family structures going in creates a lot of space for creative and intentional work.
 This planning work can mean anything from drafting prenuptial agreements, to facilitating adoptions, to helping unmarried partners formulate parenting arrangements that suit their needs.
 I am also interested in helping to find creative solutions for people building alternative family structures and intentional communities.

-For clients who qualify, I like to use a Collaborative process.
-In Collaboration we agree to work outside the court system.
-Instead the clients, guided by a professional support team, work with each other to create agreements that work for both.
-I believe this sophisticated approach to problem solving allows us to achieve more sensitive outcomes for the parties, and leaves them better able to co-parent their children into the future.
-Give me a call if you would like to discuss the Collaborative approach.
+Collaboration: For clients who qualify, I like to use a collaborative process.
+In collaboration, we agree to work outside the court system.
+Instead, the clients, guided by a professional support team, work with each other to create agreements that work for both.
+I believe this sophisticated approach to problem-solving allows us to achieve more sensitive outcomes for the parties, and leaves them better able to co-parent their children into the future.
+Give me a call if you would like to discuss the collaborative approach.

-For clients who are comfortable reaching decisions on their own with a minimum of attorney involvement, I also offer mediation services.
-In mediation, your attorneys will generally remain in the background to offer legal advice between mediation session and to prepare the legal paperwork needed to complete your divorce.
+Mediation: For clients who are comfortable reaching decisions on their own with a minimum amount of attorney involvement, I also offer mediation services.
+In mediation, your attorneys will generally remain in the background to offer legal advice between mediation sessions and to prepare the legal paperwork needed to complete your divorce.
 Contact me if you would like to discuss mediation further.